-- Unless otherwise indicated, applicable face coverings (cloth covering, mask, face shield) must be worn by all Cambus drivers and riders.
+- Unless otherwise indicated, applicable face masks (cloth mask, disposable mask, or face shield with mask) must be worn by all Cambus drivers and riders.

 - Buses are cleaned twice a day with an EPA-approved cleaner effective against the COVID-19 virus.
 CAMBUS also completes an intensive deep cleaning of each bus weekly.

-- Drivers are screened at the beginning of shifts, including taking temperatures, and must wear face coverings.
+- Drivers are screened at the beginning of shifts, including taking temperatures, and must wear face masks.
 Employees are provided with protective equipment and cleaning supplies for their work areas.

 - Riders will board and exit the bus using the rear doors until further notice.
 Riders are asked to do their best to practice social distancing as much as possible while on the bus.

 Commuter Programs will continue to operate.
 Several changes have been implemented to help prevent the spread of the COVID-19 virus, and participants in these programs should follow the recommendations of the CDC.

 - The Employee Van Pool will continue to operate.
 Passengers are encouraged to use hand sanitizer when entering and exiting and to follow everyday prevention guidance from the CDC.
 Unless otherwise indicated, face masks must be worn by all passengers when in the presence of others.

 - Iowa City Transit and Coralville Transit have adjusted operations based upon guidance from the CDC, FTA, and local public health officials.
 For the most up-to-date information, U-Pass customers are encouraged to visit the cities’ websites: www.icgov.org/city-government/departments-and-divisions/transit and www.coralville.org/80/Transit-Parking.